slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Keep your attempts at intimidation under control.
 Be careful not to become intoxicated by the power fear brings.'*

 <!--

+> *'Start a meeting with an overachieving question: «how can we raise sales by 12%?»'*

 Being a leader requires to be equal parts manager and psychotherapist.

 > *'I’m not here to help; I’m here to learn.'*